nevmnd/dnsproxy/README.md

 $ cd build
 $ ./dns_proxy
 ```
-You can check its work by typing:
+You can check its work using dig:
 ```
 $ dig -p 5300 google.ru
 ```